-Expenses rose steadily quarter on quarter through 2021 as the Company continued with work on the Feasibility Study.
-Other items increased in Q4 2021 and Q1 2022 as a result of increased share-based payment charges on share options and restricted stock units issued during the period.
+Expenses rose steadily quarter on quarter through 2021 as the Company continued with work on the Feasibility Study with an increase in Q4 related mainly to increased share based payment charges.

 Quarterly expenses remained consistent throughout 2020 with the loss fluctuating quarterly due mainly to unrealized exchange losses on cash balances in foreign currencies other than the US Dollar.